-Tests are generally not meaningful for long heat pipe profiles, for heat pipes, which are later embedded in structural panels and for CDL, for which the configuration in the intended application cannot be represented on unit level (for example: large distance between evaporator and condenser).
+Tests are generally not meaningful for long heat pipes which are later embedded in structural panels and for CDL, for which the configuration in the intended application cannot be represented on unit level (for example: large distance between evaporator and condenser).

 Sinusoidal, random vibration and shock tests shall be performed on component level in order to verify critical details of the device.

+1 Examples are: evaporator and condenser of a LHP, reservoir.

-A deflection test to replace sinusoidal and random testing can be agreed with the customer.
+2 A deflection test to replace sinusoidal and random testing can be agreed with the customer.
 For example: TPHTE with capillary structures, which have an inherent characteristic to be damaged by mechanical loads.

 Sinusoidal and random vibration tests shall be performed for the three orthogonal axes of the device.